Make Bank Fees Work for You

 Even though I never follow through on those tactics, at least I can console myself with the fact that heating is a necessity if you live in Chicago and hope to avoid a nasty case of frostbite.
 But what about high-priced expenses that can be avoided, such as bank-deposit fees?
 After all, most people seem to have a story about how they got nickeled-and-dimed by their bank one time or another.
 Are these fees really becoming that big of a deal, and if so, can investors profit from them?

-Craig Woker does not own shares in any of the securities mentioned above.
+Craig Woker does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.